eddmann/compiled-conversations/README.md

 The `update-episodes-metadata` script automatically processes podcast episodes and updates their metadata.
 It:

 - Reads episode markdown files from `content/episodes/`
-- Finds corresponding audio files in the `podcasts/` directory
+- Finds corresponding audio files in the local `episodes/` directory
 - Extracts audio duration, file size, and generates MD5 hash
 - Updates episode frontmatter with this metadata
 - Embeds podcast metadata (title, artist, album, etc.) into audio files using ID3 tags
 - Uses album art from `static/album-art.jpg`

-**Note:** The `podcasts/` directory containing audio files is not committed to this repository.
+**Note:** The local `episodes/` directory containing audio files is not committed to this repository.

 To run the script: